Social procurement objectives

 Social Procurement Framework and Local Jobs First Reporting

-The Department of Jobs, Precincts and Regions and the Department of Treasury and Finance worked with the ICN to develop a joint reporting platform that will be used for both the SPF and LJF policies.
+The Victorian Government worked with the ICN Victoria to develop a joint reporting platform that is used for the LJF and SPF policies, including BEP.

 Social Procurement Assessment Tool